 Another dentist friend of ours put this simply, “How to keep teeth in alignment is to use them”.
 In other words, chewing food that requires some work to chew is a great way to put the necessary demand on the teeth to help keep them well anchored in the jaw and aligned with one another.

 Foods with lots of resistance to chewing, like veggies and jerky, provide plenty of demand for our teeth to get the work necessary to help straighten out misaligned lower teeth.

 Again, we’re not suggesting that this technique will straighten the most misaligned teeth in our culture.
 There is a time and place for braces.

 However, learning where ‘home’ is for our tongue, making that resting spot the habitual spot to keep our tongue, and putting our lower teeth to work under aligned upper teeth will go a long way toward not only helping us keep our teeth straight, but also toward supporting realignment of teeth that are misplaced.

 What about you?
 Do you find this information helpful?
 Have you had your teeth straightened using traditional braces or alternative, holistic methods like this?
-Last, we’ve thought about making a video tutorial to visually share this strategy.
-Would you find that helpful?
 Please let us know in the comments.

 Helpful, Related Resources:

 How to Make Your Teeth Whiter (Without Destroying Your Enamel) [article]

 How to Stop Two Common Habits that Cause Crooked Teeth [article]

 Interview with Dr Hal Huggins [free expert interview]